An entry is the completion and submission of a category entry form.

-If during the course of the entry and judging periods the nominee retires or takes maternity/paternity leave the nominee may be required to return to the school to be observed in the classroom where possible.
+If during the course of the entry and judging periods, the nominee retires or takes maternity/paternity leave the nominee may be required to return to the school to be observed in the classroom where possible.

-If during the course of the judging period the nominee is unable to be judged on the pre-agreed date e.g. due to illness, it may become necessary to discount the entry.
+If during the course of the judging period the nominee is unable to be judged on the pre-agreed date e.g., due to illness, it may become necessary to discount the entry.
 The Teaching Awards will do its best to help reschedule a judging visit within the allocated timescale.
 If this is not possible, the entry can be resubmitted for the following Awards year.

-The nominee and nominator give all consents necessary for The Teaching Awards to produce publicity material based on the nomination, entry and judging report, which may be edited by the Teaching Awards if required, and agree to participate without financial reward in interviews, which may be used by the Trust in any form in the media worldwide.
+The nominee and submitter give all consents necessary for The Teaching Awards to produce publicity material based on the entry and judging report, which may be edited by the Teaching Awards if required, and agree to participate without financial reward in interviews, which may be used by the Trust in any form in the media worldwide.

 The Teaching Awards may, at its discretion, change the award category for which any entry is made.

-The decision of the judging panels is final in every situation, as is that of the Teaching Awards in all matters affecting the Awards, and no correspondence on this topic will be entered into.
+The decision of the judging panels is final in every situation, as is that of the Teaching Awards Trust in all matters affecting the Awards, and no correspondence on this topic will be entered into.